junxit/us-congress-bills-112/metadata.md

 - 2011-10-18 — Introduced in Senate
 - 2011-10-18 — Referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S6672)
 - 2011-10-18 — Sponsor introductory remarks on measure.
 (CR S6672)
+- 2011-11-09 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2011-11-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment and with a preamble.
+Without written report.
+- 2011-11-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment and with a preamble.
+Without written report.
+- 2011-11-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 229.